xocite/plktio/src/posts/2019/11-November/2019-11-16-storage-sandwich.md

 Although mdadm is my go-to on Linux, I have been tempted by btrfs' software RAID.
 I think for ease of use, I'll continue to stick with mdadm until another challenger comes along.

-fdisk -l /dev/md0

 # Encryption layer
 There's a lot of options here which is a little concerning because to me it seems like a lot of ways to makes mistakes.
-What I've never had any serious issues with is LUKS
+What I've never had any serious issues with is LUKS.
+You can also use ecryptfs if you want to encrypt on the file level.

 # Filesystem layer
 Now usually, some people add another level before this one with LVM but I don't really think there's that much advantages for having multiple partitions on an already complicated set up.
 I'd recommend just using loopback files on a single device and apply permissions appropriately or using separate devices with a different partition table.

 At this stage, I just slap on btrfs and call it done.  ext4 would work fine here as well.
 They are both solid choices.
 I tend to avoid setting up ZFS because of the additional licenses I need to accept.
 The copy on write nature of the filesystem is a godsend and can really make using the device feel faster.

-- Ability to sync at the block level.
-- Ability to sync at the data level.
-- Checksumming options

-* 3 hard drives of around the same size.
-* *
+# To summarise
+I normally run btrfs on top of a LUKS encrypted block device on top of a RAID-1 block device built by mdadm on top of two similarly sized harddrives with similar access/write speeds.